codepennnn/123/README.md

     AND DATEPART(YEAR, AD.Dates) = '2024'
 ) AS Days;

+-- Create the temporary table for pivoted data
 SET @SQLQuery = '
+IF OBJECT_ID(''tempdb..#PivotTable'') IS NOT NULL
+    DROP TABLE #PivotTable;

 WITH AttendanceData AS (
     SELECT
         DATEPART(DAY, ML.Dates) AS DayOfMonth,